-Most personal injury lawsuits are settled out of court.
+Most auto accident lawsuits are settled out of court.
 There are many reasons for this.
-Settling your lawsuit out of court can provide you with several advantages over going through a trial.
+Settling your car accident lawsuit out of court can provide you with several advantages over going through a trial.
 You always have the option of settling your lawsuit out of court, if the opportunity presents itself in a way that you are being fairly compensated for your injuries and damages.

 Below is more information about how a personal injury lawsuit can be settled out of court, and why they often are.